Do you need help drafting a family loan agreement?

 Inheritance Tax

 Inheritance tax shouldn't be ignored when assessing the tax implications for a loan to family.
-From an IHT perspective, if the loan is repayable on demand, then the value of the lender’s estate is exactly the same before and after the loan is made and prevents the loan being treated as a ‘transfer of value’ which may be subject to IHT.
+From an IHT perspective, if the loan is repayable on demand, then the value of the lender’s estate is exactly the same before and after the loan is made and prevents the loan from being treated as a ‘transfer of value’ which may be subject to IHT.

 Do you need help drafting a loan agreement?